jastadd/jastaddgradle/README.md

 To add the plugin to your project, add this to your `build.gradle` file:

     plugins {
-      id "org.jastadd" version "1.12.0"
+      id "org.jastadd" version "1.12.1"
     }

-This configures the plugin to be downloaded from the Gradle plugin portal.
+This configures the plugin to be downloaded from the [Gradle plugin portal][2].

 ## Modular vs Non-Modular builds

 The JastAdd Gradle plugin can be used either as a simple code generator, or as a modular JastAdd project build system.

-The non-modular mode is useful if you want to build a very simple JastAdd project, with a single module.
-In the non-modular mode, you create a new build task to run JastAdd with your own provided source files.
+The non-modular mode can be used if you just want to use JastAdd to generate some code.
+This is useful for simple JastAdd projects.

-In the modular mode, the JastAdd Gradle plugin figures out which JastAdd source files to include in the build.
+In the modular build mode, the JastAdd Gradle plugin figures out which JastAdd source files to include in the build.
 The modular build can also generate a Beaver parser and JFlex scanner if needed.

 ## Non-modular build setup